The Sierpinski Carpet as a Final Coalgebra: The initial algebra of obtained as the colimit of its initial algebra -chain

 Now $b_p\colon A_p\to B$ is short, and $b_p\o a_{k,p} = b_k$ due to the cocone property.
 So

 More generally, we need to consider $\ell\leq k$ and elements $x\in A_k$ and $y\in A_\ell$.
 In this case, $a_{\ell,k}(y) \in A_k$.
 So by what we just did,

 But $c_k\o a_{\ell,k} = c_\ell$.
 So we have

-\emph{Construction} To prove the existence of a colimit of (\ref{AchainPS}), we need only find a space with properties ($\PS$1) --($\PS$3) above.
+\emph{Construction} To prove the existence of a colimit of (\ref{AchainPS}), we need only find a space with properties ($\PS$1) -- ($\PS$3) above.
 Take the colimit $C$ in $\Set$.
 This ensures ($\PS$1) and ($\PS$2).
-Endow this set with the pseudometric
+Endow this set with the pseudo-metric

 This ensures ($\PS$3).